Ham Pot Pie Recipe

 I grew up eating my Mom’s Chicken Pot Pie and it was always perfection.
 In fact, for years I wouldn’t even try to make this recipe because Mom’s was always better!
 Now I have experimented with all kinds of pot pie recipes (with this Beef Pot Pie being one of our family favorites) and pot pies really are just such a great way to use up leftovers.

-Speaking of leftovers, if you have ham leftover from Easter, you're going to love how easy it is to turn into this amazing ham pot pie!
+Speaking of leftovers, if you have ham leftover from Easter, you’re going to love how easy it is to turn into this amazing ham and vegetable pot pie!
 I used potatoes, carrots and frozen corn and peas to put together this hearty meal.
 You can use a ham steak, too.

 ingredients for ham pot pie recipe